 Lake County provides:

-National Alliance for the Mentally Ill (NAMI) of Lake County is
+National Alliance on Mental Illness (NAMI) of Lake County is

 a non-profit, self-help organization of families, friends,

 users of mental health services, and professionals, dedicated to improving the quality

 of life for persons affected by neurobiological brain disorders

 (commonly known as mental illnesses), such as schizophrenia,

 anxiety, bipolar disorder, obsessive compulsive disorder,

 Lake County is affiliated with NAMI national and NAMI Illinois, giving